oxy-hq/charts/charts/oxy-app/README.md

 - For production, it is recommended to set `env.OXY_DATABASE_URL` or use an external managed DB.
 - gitSync / init-container
   - By default, gitSync is disabled.
 We start oxy with `--readonly` mode and no git repo.
 Git setup will be handled by the app UI
-  - Controlled by `gitSync.enabled` (default: `true`).
-When enabled, init containers clone and prepare `/workspace/current` and build an `.env` from secrets
+  - Controlled by `gitSync.enabled` (default: `false`).
+When enabled, init containers clone and prepare `/workspace/current`.
+The chart no longer builds an `.env` in an init container; environment variables should be provided via `env`, `configMap`, or mounted secrets.
-  - When disabled, init containers and git-ssh mounts are omitted and the app uses `--readonly` mode
+  - When disabled, init containers and git-ssh mounts are omitted and the app uses `--readonly` mode.
   - Provide SSH key material via an in-cluster Secret and set `gitSync.sshSecretName` (do not commit keys in `values.yaml`)
+- Extra containers
+  - The chart supports user-supplied init containers and sidecars via `extraInitContainers` and `extraSidecars` in `values.yaml`.
+  - Each entry should be a valid Kubernetes container spec (name, image, command, volumeMounts, etc.).
+These are rendered into the Pod `initContainers` and `containers` lists respectively.
+  - If your custom containers require additional volumes, add them using the chart's supported volume or PVC fields and reference the volume names in your container's `volumeMounts`.
 - External secrets
   - `externalSecrets.envSecretNames` copies secret keys & values as env vars
   - `externalSecrets.fileSecrets` copies secret keys as files into the workspace.